redis/redis-doc/topics/sentinel.md

 ---

 Older versions of Sentinel did not support host names and required IP addresses to be specified everywhere.
 Starting with version 6.2, Sentinel has *optional* support for host names.

+**This capability is disabled by default.
+If you're going to enable DNS/hostnames support, please note:**

-This capability is disabled by default, and should only be enabled if needed and in environments where DNS is reliable and able to resolve local addresses quickly.
+1. The name resolution configuration on your Redis and Sentinel nodes must be reliable and be able to resolve addresses quickly.
 Unexpected delays in address resolution may have a negative impact on Sentinel.
+2. You should use hostnames everywhere and avoid mixing hostnames and IP addresses.
+To do that, use `replica-announce-ip <hostname>` and `sentinel announce-ip <hostname>` for all Redis and Sentinel instances, respectively.

 Enabling the `resolve-hostnames` global configuration allows Sentinel to accept host names: